jinsian/EuroSys-AsyncSchedule4IO/README.md

 Baseline overhead compared to computation only: 121.9 %
 -------------------- Previous --------------------
 Baseline: no compression, no asynchronous write.
-Nyx simulation with Baseline solution time: 38.52 seconds Baseline overhead compared to computation only: 120.6 %
+Nyx simulation with Previous solution time: 38.52 seconds Previous overhead compared to computation only: 120.6 %
 ---------------------- Ours ----------------------
 Baseline: no compression, no asynchronous write.
-Nyx simulation with Baseline solution time: 23.87 seconds Baseline overhead compared to computation only: 36.7 %
+Nyx simulation with Our solution time: 23.87 seconds Ours overhead compared to computation only: 36.7 %
 ------------------- Improvement ------------------
 Our improvement compared to previous: 3.29 times
 ----------------------- End ----------------------
 ```
 Please note that the performance may vary on different machines and environments.
 Nevertheless, you should be able to discern the performance improvements our solution offers compared to previous approaches.
 These results are consistent with our paper's findings.
+Please be aware that the runtime may vary, particularly when resources are limited.
+We highly recommend running steps 5, 6, 8, and 9 multiple times to observe consistent results.

 ## Method 2: Build From Source